Montana-Media-Arts/webDesignFall2024/_docs/topic-09/07-cascade/03-page.md

 <div class="divider-heading"></div>

-Rules which are more **specific** will take precedence over less specific rules.
-This is true even if the less specific rule is defined last.
+Rules that are more **specific** will take precedence over less specific rules, even if the less specific rule is defined last.

 For example;
 - `h1 p {}` is more specific than `p {}` alone.